raganwald/raganwald.github.com/_posts/2017-04-15-associativity.md

 ### associating an expression consisting of an operator and two or more operands

 Now that we have a representation for the way we associate an expression, a tree of tuples, we can write functions that generate associations.
+That's the way of JavaScript: Anything that can be represented as a value can be passed to a function or returned from a function.

-Here's one that makes a left-associated tree for any number of operands:
+Here's a function that makes a left-associated tree for any number of operands:

 ```javascript
 const leftAssociate = operands => {